 Are they a “no?”

-As the party host, you don’t know if your kiddo left the party invite in the bottom of their school bag with a daggy banana.
+As the party host, you don’t know if your kiddo left the party invite at the bottom of their school bag with a dirty banana.

 Or if the parents forgot to send you their response.